best-practice-and-impact/ons-spark/ons-spark/spark-concepts/join-concepts.md

 Once your code is working, the main question to answer is *is the second DataFrame small enough to be broadcast effectively?* If so, then a broadcast join is the best option.
 If not, use a sort merge join.

 Another question to answer is *should I turn the automatic broadcasting on or off*?
-Automatic broadcasting is useful if you're unsure as Spark will decide for you.
+Automatic broadcasting is useful if you are unsure as Spark will decide for you.
 It is also good for future-proofing if your source data grows in size, since it will automatically change to a sort merge join once it goes over the threshold; often large datasets started out as a small ones!
 However, only DataFrames which Spark can calculate the size of will be automatically broadcast; if not, a sort merge join will be used, even if the second DataFrame is tiny.
-If you're using automatic broadcasting, check the Spark UI or use `explain()` to verify the type of join.
+If you are using automatic broadcasting, check the Spark UI or use `explain()` to verify the type of join.

 Some users prefer to have complete control, by setting `spark.sql.autoBroadcastJoinThreshold` to `-1` and using the broadcast hints (`F.broadcast()`/`sdf_broadcast`).
 Be careful not to broadcast a DataFrame which grows in size over time if you choose to do this.